-The Whitehall Recreation Ground was a well-known hot spot for graffiti and was put forward as a suitable location to create and fund a project.
-The skate park was identified as a possible location for street art.
+The Whitehall Recreation Ground was a well-known hot spot for graffiti and was put forward as a suitable location to create and fund a project to mark the jubilee.
+The skate part was a possible location for street art.
 Engagement with users of this facility was required to ascertain how naturally street art would fit with the skate park.

-The existing plan of work for the Whitehall Recreation ground included the bandstand restoration, a plaque to acknowledge that the bandstand was refurbished in the jubilee year, and a footpath.
+The existing plan of work for the Whitehall Recreation ground included the bandstand restoration, a plaque to acknowledge that the bandstand was refurbished in the jubilee year and a footpath.